 Corned beef and cabbage made in an electric pressure cooker is not only incredibly delicious, it’s also the quickest way to make corned beef!
 This year celebrate St. Patrick’s Day with a good old-fashioned Irish meal, Corned Beef and Cabbage, cooked better and faster in the pressure cooker.
-If you haven’t tried Insta Pot corned beef and cabbage yet, you’ve been missing out.

-I invited my daughter and her family to come over and share our corned beef and cabbage dinner.
-She can be a picky eater, and she said told me afterwards that she had low expectations of eating corned beef.

-She was picturing a meat that was some how cooked with corn.
-She was surprised to learn that corned beef is a salt-cured beef brisket.
-It’s called corned beef because of the large grained rock salt, salt corns, they use to preserve it.

-v2 | Corned beef and cabbage made in an electric pressure cooker is not only incredibly delicious, it’s also the quickest way to make corned beef!
-This year celebrate St. Patrick’s Day with a good old-fashioned Irish meal, Corned Beef and Cabbage, cooked better and faster in the pressure cooker.
 If you haven’t tried Insta Pot corned beef yet, you’ve been missing out.

 I invited my daughter and her family to come over and share our corned beef dinner.
 She can be a picky eater, and she said told me afterwards that she had low expectations of eating corned beef.

 She was picturing a meat that was some how cooked with corn.
 She was surprised to learn that corned beef is a salt-cured beef brisket.
 It’s called corned beef because of the large grained rock salt, salt corns, they use to preserve it.